This is a tutorial on how to use the Cricut to address envelopes.

 There are 2 major ways to address envelopes with the Cricut.

 The first is to use a ready-made envelope and the second is to make your own envelope.
+Both have its benefits.
+The benefit of having a ready made envelope is simple, you don’t need to make the envelope.
+However, it is a little more work to line up the envelope.

-You basically have to place your envelope on a mat and then move the address you’ve typed around on the correct grid intersection.
+Once you hit “make it”, you basically have to place your envelope on a mat and then move the address you’ve typed around on the correct grid intersection.

 If you are doing this on your phone or tablet, you can use the Snap Mat feature to line up the text with the mat.